Case Study: Catholic Charities of the Archdiocese of Chicago

 - System was implemented in five weeks and on budget

-Prior to implementing PowerPlan (now part of Questica), the budgeting was all done on spreadsheets.
+Prior to implementing PowerPlan, Questica’s non-profit budgeting solution, the budgeting was all done on spreadsheets.
 Managers across the organizations had to be sent reports individually at each month end to review their results.
 The budget spreadsheets had to be manually combined to get organization totals – a very time-consuming process.

 The process started with gathering data and understanding the organization’s budgeting process.
 Organizational hierarchies, existing budget templates, report formats, employee budget data and all other requirements were gathered.
 We then worked with that information to build out the initial model.
 Review sessions were held along the way to share with the configuration in process and make sure everything aligned with the customer’s expectations.

 Once the system was configured, training sessions were planned.
 First, sessions were completed for system administrators.
 These are the system users responsible for overseeing the budget process and behind the scenes work such as user setup, system setting changes, and populating data.
 The sessions covered budgeting and reporting processes along with the administrative elements.
 Practical application is key for any training process and thus training is always done on a configured copy of the customer’s model in order.

 Following the admin training sessions, the division and program level users were trained on budget input and reporting.
 Some follow-up training was also supplied after the organization completed the first budget season.

 “Because of our size, budgets were done at the six programmatic service areas and then I had to manually aggregate them.
 This was a very time-consuming process.
 Now, they are combined at the push of a button.
 Top level assumptions for employee budgeting ensure consistency across the service areas.
 Agency wide assumptions can now be easily changed during the budget process as we determine what we can and can’t afford.” – John Veldman, Director of Budget Planning & Analysis Finance, Catholic Charities, Archdiocese of Chicago